pytransitions/transitions/README.md

 #### Reuse of previously created HSMs

 Besides semantic order, nested states are very handy if you want to specify state machines for specific tasks and plan to reuse them.
+Be aware that this will *embed* the passed machine's states.
+This means if your states had been altered *before*, this change will be persistent.

 ```python
 count_states = ['1', '2', '3', 'done']